How modern building enclosures are redefining commercial design

 About IWR North America

-Headquartered in St. Louis, Mo., IWR North America is one of the longest-standing specialty contractors in the nation, providing turnkey building enclosure and custom specialty metal design services coast-to-coast since the 1940s.
-With in-house design, fabrication and installation capabilities, coupled with access to preeminent providers of products and systems, IWR delivers value-added solutions as a single-source building enclosure partner.
-IWR is a subsidiary of MHS Legacy Group, a national holding corporation with roots back to 1895.
+Headquartered in St. Louis, Mo., IWR North America is one of the longest-standing contractors in the nation, specializing in building enclosures since 1895.
+Today, IWR serves its clients and communities from multiple locations.
+Through a strong focus on building façades, IWR has become an industry leader in high-performing glazing, cladding, and screening systems.
+With design, fabrication, and installation capabilities, IWR delivers value-added solutions as a single-source building enclosure partner.
 For more information, please visit www.iwr-na.com or call 314-633-4958.